vybu/blog/README.md

 ## Server
 Contains logic for persisting likes and comments.

 For production builds into and `function` that run on netlify (basically AWS function).
-Locally `micro` is used as an adapter to accept http calls and transfor them into function like payload.
+Locally `micro` is used as an adapter to accept http calls and transform them into function like payload.

 _______________________

 ## TODO before release

-[] Prepare static build process for netlify
+[x] Prepare static build process for netlify

 [x] Build function with hotRebuild included